smaurice101/readthedocs/docs/source/genai.rst

              docker run -d -p 6333:6333 -v $(pwd)/qdrant_storage:/qdrant/storage:z qdrant/qdrant

 .. note::
-   TML Solution developers have 4 privateGPT container options.
+   TML Solution developers have several privateGPT container options.
 These range from the small to large models with varying GPU memory requirements.

    These models and containers are listed in the table below.